-13 posters in the series, based on the United Nations Articles on Human Rights, and seen from an African perspective.
+30, is a folio of posters based on the United Nations Declaration of Human Rights, and seen from an African perspective.

-This series of posters on Human Rights express my design philosophy on a larger scale to a wider audience.
+This series of 30 posters on Human Rights expresses my design philosophy on a larger scale to a wider audience.

 8 of 12 posters on various important issues in the series that began in 1994 for a 'JUST World' conference in Malaysia on human rights.
 I have continued to add to this theme over the years.

 During the countdown to the Zimbabwe 2000 elections I produced around 50 ‘graphic commentaries’ in an attempt to chronicle and highlight the many issues that shaped the reality and atmosphere of our predicament with one aim in mind,

 to raise the consciousness of our situation and similar ones in the world at large.
 These were distributed daily by email on the internet.

 As a project, this began on 25 May 2000 - the day the voter delimitation zones were announced and went on for 30 days until the eve of the elections.
 By spending about an hour or two a day on a simple graphic comment related to our situation, I felt I could contribute something through the positive use of design to bring about some awareness to the abuse and violations of our rights being perpetrated in Zimbabwe.